Need Our Expert Help? Call us +44 (0) 203 178 2048

 For your information, you may find that the NHS Surcharge is sometimes stated as the Immigration Health Surcharge (or IHS), so do not be confused, as they are just different ways of saying the same thing.

 Since it is not a simple process for the UK government to remove your British citizenship once granted to you, the UKVI will never be rushed into making a decision.
-As a result, there has never been a Priority Service available to applicants applying for British citizenship.
+As a result, a Priority Service has never been available to applicants applying for British citizenship.

-The only service available is the UKVI’s Standard Service which means it could take up to 6-months for you to receive a decision.
+The only service available is the UKVI’s Standard Service, which could take up to 6 months for you to receive a decision.
 Based on our vast experience, the typical processing time for a successful British citizenship application is about 3-months.

 If you have tried applying yourself without expert assistance and find yourself in the unfortunate situation of receiving your British citizenship application back refused, we would recommend the following: